apache/hadoop/src/contrib/cloud/README.txt

 opened for access from your client machine.
 You may change the firewall settings (to allow access from a network, rather than just a single machine, for example) by using the Amazon EC2 command line tools, or by using a tool like Elastic Fox.
-The security group to change is the one named <cluster-name>-master.
+There is a security group for each node's role.
+The one for the namenode is <cluster-name>-nn, for example.

 For security reasons, traffic from the network your client is running on is proxied through the master node of the cluster using an SSH tunnel (a SOCKS